 Keep your sewing tools well maintained and make certain they stay in good working order and last as long as possible.

 I can also tell you that sewing supplies have a tendency to accumulate very quickly.
-In the beginning, I had one small table for sewing in my bedroom, a sewing machine and one box where I kept all my supply.
-Now I have the whole sewing room which is full of sewing supplies, and it is not enough somehow.
+In the beginning, I had one small table for sewing in my bedroom, a sewing machine and one box where I kept all my supplies.
+Now I have the whole sewing room which is full of sewing supplies, and it is not enough somehow; so I had to add a second sewing room.
 My sewing stuff ends up in all bedrooms of our house and even in the garage.
-Lol

-Now you are ready to go to step 2 of the sequence of Sewing tutorials for beginners
+Now you are ready to go to step 2 of the sequence Sewing tutorials for beginners: Sewing Basics # 2: Learn How to Sew by Hand

 Do you have any questions?
 Where do you prefer to buy sewing tools – online or in craft and fabric stores?
 How much did you spend?